jcsirot/playbooks/README.md

 A collection of simple playbooks for common services.

-Beware! to keep things simple the subdirs *are not roles* as defined [here](http://docs.ansible.com/playbooks_roles.html#roles).
+Beware! to keep things simple the subdirs *are not roles*, as defined [here](http://docs.ansible.com/playbooks_roles.html#roles).
 Just include the main playbook, put your nodes in the service groups you need, and you're good to go.